LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Related Work

-Conventional English education, with its focus on general language competency, often fails to meet the specific demands of professional contexts.
-To address this gap, various education theories such as task-based language teaching~\cite{nunan2004task} and situated learning~\cite{lave1991situated} and English for Specific Purposes underscore the critical role of \textit{authentic} materials---texts and resources originally produced for real-world application~\cite{gilmore2007authentic}.
-First, authentic materials provide learners with up-to-date information available in the field, in contrast to predefined materials that often fail to reflect recent developments~\cite{benavent2011use}.
-Second, engaging with content directly related to one's professional field fosters learner motivation and self-efficacy, as successfully comprehending this material builds confidence in handling real-world situations~\cite{bielousova2017developing}.
-Lastly, using context-specific, task-based materials helps learners develop active knowledge, which is directly applicable to their daily work~\cite{yamada2012development}.

-Building on this emphasis, our work investigates flexible ways to foster ESL learning by providing authentic, work-related materials generated from workers' daily English tasks.
+Conventional English education, with its emphasis on general language proficiency, often falls short of meeting the specific needs of professional contexts.
+To address this gap, education theories such as task-based language teaching~\cite{nunan2004task} and situated learning~\cite{lave1991situated} underscore the critical role of \textit{authentic} materials---texts and resources originated from real-world application~\cite{gilmore2007authentic}.
+Authentic materials give learners up-to-date domain information, unlike predefined materials that may lag behind current developments~\cite{benavent2011use}.
+Other studies found that working with content related to one’s professional field enhances motivation and self-efficacy by building confidence in handling real-world tasks~\cite{bielousova2017developing}.
+Context-specific, task-based materials help learners develop active knowledge directly applicable to their daily work~\cite{yamada2012development}.
+Building on this emphasis, our work explores flexible ways to support EFL learning by providing authentic, work-related materials generated from workers’ daily English tasks.